 Classification societies are instrumental in the maritime industry, covering over 90% of the world's cargo-carrying tonnage.
 They establish design, construction, and through-life compliance rules and standards.
 These societies, members of the International Association of Classification Societies (IACS), develop Class Rules.
 These rules encompass various aspects of a ship, including its structure, machinery, electrical and control systems, materials used for construction, and onboard equipment.

-Conditions of Class are vital for ensuring the safety and structural integrity of vessels.
+Conditions of Class are vital for ensuring the safety and structural integrity of vessels, when a significant defect is found during a survey.
 This is of significant interest to third parties such as charterers and oil majors.
 By imposing these requirements, classification societies guarantee that ships operate in accordance with international, regional, and national regulations.
 They act as Recognised Organizations (ROs) on behalf of flag states.

 Definition of a Condition of Class

-A Condition of Class is a mandate set by a ship classification society for a vessel to meet specific requirements within a given timeframe.
+A Condition of Class is a mandate set by a ship classification society for a vessel to rectify a serious defect (that has been found during a Class Survey) within a given timeframe.
 These mandates are essential for maintaining the ship's classification status.
-This status is critical for the vessel's operation, insurance, and port entry.
+This status (valid ship's Class) is critical for the vessel's operation, insurance, and port entry.

 Requirements for specific measures, repairs, or surveys

 The specifics of a Condition of Class vary based on the issue's nature and severity.
-Common requirements include:
+Common deficiencies include:

 Repairs to the ship's structure, such as hull plating, frames, or bulkheads

-Renewal or replacement of machinery components, such as engines, generators, or pumps
+Renewal or replacement of machinery components, such as engines components (bearings, pistons, etc), generators, or pumps

 Additional surveys or inspections to assess the condition of specific areas or equipment